jpverkamp/blog/content/programming/2014/2014-01-15-graph-coloring.md

   g)
 ```

 After that, we have to figure out what strategy we want to use to color the graph.
 It turns out that even determining how many colors the best coloring would need is hard[^1].
 That means that a perfect solution is going to be slow, especially as the problem gets bigger.
-So how about instead we start out with a very basic {{< wikipedia "greedy algorithm" >}} and go from there.
+So how about instead we start out with a very basic [[wiki:greedy algorithm]]() and go from there.

 Idea the first: Iterate through the nodes of the graph, coloring each one in turn.
 Use the first available color that hasn't already been assigned.